Yizong98/Dog_classification/README.md

 * Put your testing images to the directory test_images.
 * Run all the cells in the file.
 * Follow the structure of the very last cell and you are good to classify your own images!
+* Carefully observe the results and analyze why such classification could be a difficult task.

 License
 -------